wonderbird/realtimebattle/docs/README.md

 ## Development

-The Dockerfile describes a container with a HTML5 VNC enabled Ubuntu environment you can use to build and run realtimebattle from your browser.
-The Dockerfile explains how to build and run the container on your machine.
-INSTALL tells you how to build realtimebattle inside that container.
+The [Dockerfile](../Dockerfile) describes a container with an HTML5 VNC enabled Ubuntu environment you can use to build and run RealTimeBattle from your browser.
+The [Dockerfile](../Dockerfile) explains how to build and run the container on your machine.
+[INSTALL](../INSTALL) tells you how to build RealTimeBattle inside that container.

 ## Automated Builds